 If any components of your solar system require replacing, the installer will need to submit a new Special Connection Request (SCR) to Evoenergy an receive approval prior to completing the work.
 Your installer or any licenced electrician can complete this testing.
 A copy of the current test form, testing procedure and more information is in our frequently asked questions.

 For information about solar safety, read our solar safety fact sheet.

 You can find the details of solar tariff arrangements by contacting your chosen electricity retailer.

 The ACT Government Premium Feed-in Scheme closed to new applicants in 2011.
+Tariffs agreed to under this scheme last for 20 years.
 If you live in a home with a solar system connected under this Scheme, please refer to our frequently asked questions for more information.

 For information about installing solar at your house or business, visit: